Locker Room Talk: Exploring Bisexuality

 It’s also OK to not know exactly how to flirt with/chase/get chased by/date/make out with/fall in love with/cuddle/fuck someone of a different gender then you’re used to.
 There’s no universal advice that works because everyone is an individual who likes different things.

-Next, you don’t owe anybody an explanation, but I’d consider being upfront with potential interests and trusted friends about how you’re exploring your sexuality.
+Next, you don’t owe anybody an explanation, but I’d consider being upfront with potential interests and trusted friends about how you’re exploring your sexuality (and bisexuality).
 This not only weeds out intolerant, judgmental people—whom you’ll definitely run into—but builds a community who’ll support you when things get difficult.
 It can also prevent folks you’re pursuing from feeling betrayed if you aren’t as interested in that group of people as you expected.*

 Finally, keep in mind there are so many ways to explore your sexuality.
 Not only are there dating apps and bi/LGBTQ+ groups to check out, as everybody mentioned, but you also have queer films, books, music and other media to take in.
 Volunteer with queer organizations!
 Go to queer events!
 Know that certain environments are more low-pressure and inclusive of bi-curious folks than others.
 Ask around to find them.